German Law and the German Legal System

 It is wise to have a German defense counsel unless a case is very minor or the charges are undisputed.
 The right of the accused to be represented by counsel is carefully protected under German law.
 In some cases when the accused is charged with an offense punishable by a year or more of confinement, German law mandates the provision of counsel even if the accused doesn't wish it.

-Though he has the duty of defending the accused to the maximum of his ability, a German lawyer is not as active in court as an American lawyer.
+Though he has the duty of defending the accused to the maximum of his ability, a German lawyer is not as active in court as an American or British lawyer may be.
 In a German trial, the judge, not the defense counsel or the prosecutor, obtains the testimony of the witnesses.
 After the judge is finished, the prosecutor and the defense counsel will be permitted to question witnesses.
-The aim is to obtain the truth from witnesses by direct questioning rather than through the examination and cross-examination generally used in a US trial.
+The aim is to obtain the truth from witnesses by direct questioning rather than through the examination and cross-examination.

 If the accused is convicted the court usually will credit the entire period of pre-trial confinement.
 For many crimes a probation period of two to five years is often imposed on first offenders.
 Depending on the crime, of course, prison terms can range from one month to life; though in practice sentences seldom exceed 15 years.